-I can totally understand why older men go for younger women.
-There’s no denying that they’re, for the most part, in better shape, with better skin, and less baggage from broken relationships.
-Time creates wisdom – but it also creates responsibilities and complications — mortgage, kids, career, etc. All of this makes dating more and more complex as we get older.
+The conventional wisdom as to why older men tend to go for younger women is straightforward.
+Younger women, for the most part, are in better shape, with better skin and less baggage from broken relationships.
+Life experience creates wisdom – but it also creates responsibilities and complications — mortgage, kids, career, etc. All of this makes dating more and more complex as we get older.

-She doesn’t NEED a guy who’s 45.
+She doesn’t NEED an older man who’s 45.
 She can find that same amazing guy at age 30.
 Or 35.
 Or 40.

 Not many, I’m thinking.

 Before any 40+ people get all hot and bothered about this — I am not judging.
 There is nothing wrong with aging.
 I do think people improve with age (my wife is nodding).
 But let’s not pretend that we, as a culture, don’t worship at the altar of youth.
-If you’re over the age of 40 and have ever said, “But I’m told I look five years younger than my age”, then you’re not immune to it yourself.
-But see, for men who covet younger women, it’s not whether you look good for your age — it’s what age you really are.
+If you’re over the age of 40 and have ever said, “But I’m told I look five years younger than my age,” then you’re not immune to it yourself.
+But see, for older men who covet younger women, it’s not whether you look good for your age — it’s what age you really are.

-Because it’s competitive out there for all of us.
-People have choices.
+Because it’s competitive out there for all of us, people have choices.
 And nobody has more choices than a 28-year-old woman.
-If she wants to date a guy who is 6’2”, makes $400,000+, likes skiing, is within ten miles of her house and five years of her age, you know what?
+If women date a guy who is 6’2”, makes $400,000+, likes skiing, is within ten miles of her house, and is within five years of her own age, you know what?
 She could probably find him.
-All she has to do is go on Match.com, and wade through a few thousand applicants.
+All she has to do is go on a dating app and wade through a few thousand applicants.

-And yet, they probably resemble Penelope’s dad more than they resemble her brother....
+And yet, they probably resemble Penelope’s dad more than they resemble her brother…

-Whether we like it or not, there is nearly a full generation gap between 28 and 45.
-A few women may bridge this gap for lust or money or dimestore psychological reasons, but most of the 28-year-old women I know would prefer to date a great, stable 30-40 year-old - who also knows what Snapchat is.
+Whether we like it or not, there is nearly a full generation age difference between 28 and 45.
+A few women may bridge this gap for lust or money or dimestore psychological reasons, but most of the 28-year-old women who come to me for dating coaching would prefer to date a great, stable 30-40-year-old.